sally14/sally14.github.io/teaching/coding-practices.md

 The note is thus organized in four themes:
 - *OS/command line*, which will remain very basic (it is meant for data scientists, not developpers!).
 The most important part for a data scientist is the remote part, as most data scientist will have to execute code on remote servers or virtual instances.
 - *Versioning, packaging, reproductibility*, which focus on git, virtual environments, and introduces things like docker.
-- *Computational efficiency tips*, which focus on how to parallelize code with python (this will rmain basic), how not to overload RAM, and some mistakes to avoid.
+- *Computational efficiency tips*, which focus on how to parallelize code with python (this will remain basic), how not to overload RAM, and some mistakes to avoid.
 - *Python coding conventions and tips*, which is less useful as it is mainly for your code's aethetics, but can be welcomed when wanting to use automatic tools to, for instance, automatically generate documentation.